wfgemyd/Clojure_airlines/README.md

 5. Ensure that the dataset "Flights_ICA1.csv" file is in the "src/data/airlines" directory.
 Alternatively, you can use your own dataset.
 Ensure it's in CSV format and contains necessary flight data fields.

 6. Input the departure city, destination city and vector with information about people in your group into the **main-check-broker** function.
 Each person's information should be inside of a separate vector, which should contain the name of the person and year of birth.
 Alternatively, you can use the broker_team_2.csv file to test the function.

+7. Set the fourth argument of **main-check-broker** function to "true" for program output.
+If no 4th argument is provided, the program will not provide an output.

 7. Run the program using Clojure REPL.

-8. If you want the program to give an output, uncomment the print lines of the **main-check-broker** and **get-stats-return-budget** functions.

 ## Example

 ### Scenario
-Finding flights from Rijeka to Brno for the following group of people:
+Finding flights from Prague to Brno for the following group of people:

   ```
 Harry Adams, 1982